schoolofdevops/ultimate-kubernetes-bootcamp/chapters/5-vote-deploying_pods.md

 ```
 spec:
   containers:
-  - image: schoolofdevops/vote:latst
+  - image: schoolofdevops/vote:srgwegew
     imagePullPolicy: Always
 ```

-where tag **latst** does not exist.
+where tag **srgwegew** does not exist.
 As soon as you save this file, kubernetes will apply the change.

 Now check the status,
 ```